 1. Manual backup

-A manual backup of your website involves connecting it through an FTP client then downloading a copy of a theme, plugin, individual file, or a full copy of the site on your local machine aside from downloading your database’s copy.
+A manual backup of your website involves connecting it through an FTP client and then downloading a copy of a theme, plugin, individual file, or a full copy of the site on your local machine, aside from downloading your database’s copy.

-Every time you perform this kind of backup, see to it that your files have corresponding dates so you will know precisely when they are from.
+Every time you perform this kind of backup, ensure that your files have corresponding dates so you will know precisely when they are from.

 2. Website backup plugins

-If you have a WordPress website, one of the best things about it is that there is usually an available plugin for anything you want to do with the site, such as backing it up.
-It will be a wise idea to develop a backup schedule for your website.
+One of the best things about a WordPress website is that there is usually a plugin for anything you want to do with it, such as backing it up.
+It will be wise to develop a backup schedule for your website.
 Once again, the frequency of your backups must be determined according to how often your website gets updated.

 3. Backup your website with the help of your hosting company

 Many quality and reliable hosting providers include website backup as part of their service.
-The company will be the one to automatically make complete copies of your website on schedule.
+The company will automatically make complete copies of your website on schedule.
 It is an excellent choice for most business owners who don’t have the luxury of time to perform manual backups.
-You might want to inquire with your hosting provider if your hosting plan includes a website backup service or if they an option to add the service.
-In case they don’t, it might be time for you to switch hosts.
+You might want to inquire with your hosting provider about whether your hosting plan includes a website backup service or if they have an option to add the service.
+If they don’t, it might be time for you to switch hosts.